 Following standard infection prevention and control precautions

-What PPE should be worn by home care workers (including extra care and supported living)?
+What PPE should be worn by home care workers (including extra care and supported living) where indicated by risk assessment?

 We are following latest government guidance regarding PPE and infection prevention and control.